Certificate in Narrative Focused Trauma Care Level II – Online

 - Access to refresher videos of core teaching content from NFTC Level I

-- Downloadable handbook to guide you through the program weekends
+- Downloadable schedule to guide you through the program weekends

 - Access to recordings of all teaching sessions throughout the duration of the program year

 - Prepare your space: Locate a space in your home or other getaway location that is comfortable and offers privacy throughout the duration of each intensive weekend

 - High speed internet connection and device: All small groups and teaching sessions will take place online.
 Stable internet connection with video and audio capabilities is required to participate

 To be eligible to apply, you must have completed Certificate in Narrative Focused Trauma Care Level I or be a graduate of The Seattle School of Theology & Psychology.

 Continuing Education Units